allora-network/allora-inference-base/README.md

 `--topic` defines the topic internally as a Blockless channel, so the heads are able to identify which workers can respond to requests on that topic.

 `--allora-chain-topic-id` is the topic in which your worker registers on the appchain.
 This will be used for evaluating performance and allocating rewards.

+`allora-chain-initial-stake` is the stake that you want your node to register as initial stake.
+The stake is cross-topic, so this is applied only upon registration of a node on the chain.
+It will not have an effect on subsequent runs when the node is already registered.
+To modify node stake, please refer to [Allora Network](github.com/allora-network/allora-appchain) client.

 ### Keys
 The `--private-key` sets the Blockless peer key for your particular node.
 Obviously, please use different keys for different nodes.